China

 Chongqing was a city we hadn’t heard of until we started doing research for the trip.
 Even though it is really close to Chengdu it was another completely different world.

 It is a futuristic, hazy, neon, and dystopian city on the Yangtze River.
 It’s a wild place with cable cars taking you over the river, subway trains running through residential buildings, and plaza centers up 22 stories off the ground.
-They even let you strap up and walk around on a 1,100 ft skyscraper.
+They even let you strap up and walk around on a 1,100 ft Raffles City skyscraper.
 Naturally we did it, Kaitlyn loved it, and I loved when we were riding the elevator back down.
-Something about no waivers and no real safety check meant I just wasn’t able to calmly take in the views.
+The lack of waivers or safety checks made it hard for me to calmly take in the views.

 This city is one of the biggest in the world.
 With over 30 million people and the municipality being about the same size as South Carolina.
 We explored as much as we could during the 4 days we were here.